Wharley01/Path/README.md

 ## Installation

-create your project directory and initialize it as git directory but running this command in that dir.
+Create your project directory and initialize it as git directory but running this command in that dir.

 ```bash
 $ git init
 ```

-pull Path's source to the directory you created with:
+Pull Path's source to the directory you created with:

 ```bash
 $ git pull https://github.com/Wharley01/Path.git